tyanai/vManager-Plugin-Jenkins/README.md

 <div>

-Choosing to delete vManager session during build removal, will trigger an operation during manual/automatic deletion of a build, to deal with the remote session/sessions that were created during that build on the vManager DB.\
+Choosing to delete Verisium Manager session during build removal, will trigger an operation during manual/automatic deletion of a build, to deal with the remote session/sessions that were created during that build on the Verisium Manager DB.\
 When this option is enabled the build will place an instruction file (sdi.properties) within the job directory that specify the sessions to get deleted, as well as other parameters - that will be used during the